 With black and white photography, you have the ability to tell a narrative with clarity and emotion.
-Colour photography just can’t achieve that.
+Color photography just can’t achieve that.

-Our eyes are drawn to highlights, shadows and lines.
-The distraction and complexity of colour can overshadow these elements.
+Our eyes are drawn to highlights, shadows, and lines.
+The distraction and complexity of color can overshadow these elements.

-My favourite black and white photographers include Marti Friedlander, Henri Cartier-Bresson, and Walker Evans.
+My favorite black and white photographers include Marti Friedlander, Henri Cartier-Bresson, and Walker Evans.
 They all demonstrate immaculate technique.
-But they also capture meaningful moments in time that inspire and mobilise people.
+But they also capture meaningful moments in time that inspire and mobilize people.

 You can imitate their techniques, but the moments in time are completely unique.